Dan McKeon: Veteran’s Affairs

-Crime

-In the 2025 session, McKeon introduced Legislative Bill (LB127), which would allow financial compensation, such as lost wages, to be awarded to those who were wrongfully convicted of criminal charges.
-As of November 2025, the bill remains on referral.

 Public Indecency Charge

 In November 2025, McKeon was accused of allegedly groping a woman at an end-of-season legislature event on May 29, 2025.
 The woman reported the incident at the beginning of September to the Nebraska State Patrol, who conducted the investigation.
 Initially, McKeon did not make a statement.

 Several days after the Nebraska Examiner published the initial story, the attorney representing the woman who made the allegations released a July 28, 2025 letter written by McKeon in a news release:

 I’m deeply sorry for my actions at the end of session when we were visiting that offended you.
 I was saying it in a joking manner, and I know that alcohol had some influence but that’s no excuse.
 The Lord knows we are all sinners, and we make mistakes.
 I will learn from this going forward as a freshman Senator in the Nebraska State Legislature.
 A verse in the Bible that I know that I need to review often is to understand forgiveness.

 From Colossians 3:13-15 ‘Make allowance for each other’s faults and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others.’
 ‘Above all, clothe yourselves with love, which binds us all together in perfect harmony.
 Let the message about Christ, in all its richness, fill your fives.
 Teach and counsel each other with all the wisdom he gives.
 Sing psalms and hymns and spiritual songs to God with thankful hearts.’
 ‘And let the peace that comes from Christ rule in your hearts.
 For as members of one body, you are called to live in peace.
 And always be thankful.’

 I’m very hopeful you can accept my apology.
 God is still working on me, and I know he is here for all of us.
 God bless and hope your summer is going well.

 Some Nebraska senators condemned McKeon’s actions, including senators John Fredrickson and Megan Hunt.
 Governor Jim Pillen also requested that McKeon resign from his position as a Nebraska state senator; McKeon has stated that he does not plan to resign.

+On December 10, 2025, according to Nebraska court records, McKeon was scheduled for an entry of plea hearing in Lancaster County Court.
+Both he and his attorney failed to appear.
+A statement from his attorney, Perry Pirsch, said he didn't realize he or his client were required to appear and believed he could enter a guilty plea by waiver.
+Because disturbing the peace is a Class III Misdemeanor, it carries the potential for a jail sentence; the defendant is required to appear before the court to enter his plea.

+On January 13, 2026, McKeon resigned from the Legislature moments before it was set to vote on a resolution concerning his expulsion.